0xDBFB7/covidinator/documents/notes/Biology.md

 List of things that computational biologists have totally down:

-- Standardized file formats (perhaps because the proteins themselves are the same for every project?
-You don't have accelerator )
+- Standardized file formats

+     Perhaps this is because the proteins themselves are the same for every project?
+You don't have standardized accelerator pipes.

   - I'm not blameless here either, because all the little things I've written don't use OpenPMD or anything standardized

--
+- Builds that actually work

 Biology